glacials/twos.dev/src/cold/china.md

 type: draft
 ---

-# China
+# Surprises in North China

-Summer and I recently returned from China.
-We hit Harbin, where her family lives, and Daqing, where she grew up.
-Both of these cities are in the far north of China, near the borders with Mongolia and Russia.
+Summer and I recently stayed a few weeks with her parents in Harbin, China.
 They don’t see many westerners.

+It gets damn cold.

 {{
   imgs
-  "Harbin (red) on a map of China."
+  "Harbin is near the northern border, far beyond the popular cities."
   "harbin"
   "A satellite map zoomed out to see most of china.
 Harbin is circled in the far northeast."
 }}

+A few things surprised me about the culture there.
+What follows is a list of my miniature culture shocks.

 ## Natural Refrigeration

-Kitchens this far north use their pantries as natural refrigerators, with the framing of the building set to expose 2–3 pantry walls to the exterior, with a closable door connecting to the kitchen.
+Kitchens this far north use their pantries as natural refrigerators, with the framing of the building set to expose 2–3 pantry walls to the exterior.

 Many residences do not have powered refrigerators.

 {{ imgs
-  "By exposing more surface area to the outside, food cools more and more quickly."
+  "More exposed surface area means more and faster cooling."
   "pantries1" "A photo of the outside of an apartment building, having a vertical slice jutting out with three walls of windows on it."
   "pantries3" "Another photo of the same, but a different building."
   "pantries4" "Another photo of the same, but a different building."